Introduction

 Removing the jumper cables

 2. In the vehicle with the drained 12 V vehicle battery, switch on the blower for the air conditioner and the rear window defroster.
-This will reduce any voltage surges that may occur when disconnected.
+This helps reduce voltage surges that may occur when the jumper cables are disconnected.

 WARNING